Rhoban/placo/docs/dynamics/limits.rst

     # Enables joint limits (disabled by default)
     solver.enable_joint_limits(True) # Read carefully below

 Enforcing the joint limits in a dynamics formulation is trickier.
-Since the tasks are expressed as acceleration, it requires converting it to a velocity limit in practice.
+In practice, the joint limits are enforced by generating limits on the future velocity.

 You **need** to define a **safe acceleration** limit for each joints, which is internally set to 1 by default, and can be set by the user with: